eve-mas/eve-parity/README.md

 1. python 2.x
 2. IGraph version 0.7 (http://igraph.org/python/) (version 0.6 or older does not work)
 	- You need to have a C/C++ compiler installed on your machine.
-	- For Ubuntu: if needed 'sudo apt-get install -y libigraph0-dev'
+	- For Ubuntu: if IGraph installation failed, execute 'sudo apt-get install -y libigraph0-dev' before attempting to reinstall
 3. Cairo (https://cairographics.org/download/)
 	or from sourcecode (https://cairographics.org/releases/) --MacOS usually runs into trouble with auto install:
 	- uncompress/unzip the source code folder